 Whether you’re moving to Cyprus for an active retirement, or coming here for multiple holidays, you’ll soon come to love Cyprus’s beautiful countryside.

-As promised in my last article, I want to update you about some wonderful new walks and nature trails I’ve found for you to explore.
-Walking helps me to relax and it’s actually how I was able to get to know Cyprus.
+Spring is here so I’ve been exploring some nature trails again.
+Walking certainly helps me to relax and stay fit.
+Indeed it’s actually how I was able to get to know Cyprus.
 The walking trails are really great because they designed for different fitness levels and show off the wonderful landscape here, along with the unique wild flowers and plants.